|author||Chris Johns <firstname.lastname@example.org>||2016-11-03 16:58:08 +1100|

 +Default Fatal Error Processing

-+Thread-local storage is supported.
++Thread-local storage is not implemented.

 +Board Support Packages